 It happens every spring.
 Flowers and plants are in full bloom, and pollen is in the air.
 Along with that come your stuffy or a runny nose, watery eyes, and sinus pain.
-If there happens to be a particularly high pollen count, you are even more miserable, sometimes for days or weeks on end.
+If there happens to be an unusually high pollen count, you are even more miserable, sometimes for days or weeks on end.
 Or perhaps you have developed an allergy to that adorable new kitten you just adopted.
 Over-the-counter or prescription medications offer mild relief, but many patients would like permanent relief from allergies.
 Could a functional rhinoplasty (nose job) be the answer to your allergy woes?
 Dr. Vincent Marin specializes in cases just like yours and may be able to offer you a solution.

 What Causes Allergies?

 When you come in contact with the allergen (whatever it is that triggers your allergies), your sinuses and the lining of the inside of your nose swell and thicken, making it more difficult for you to breathe.
-This results in the stuffy or a runny nose, watery eyes, and sinus issues that are generally associated with an allergic reaction.
-Remedies such as medication or steaming the sinuses will help a little, but won’t provide any permanent relief.
+This results in the stuffy or a runny nose, watery eyes, and sinus issues associated with an allergic reaction.
+Remedies such as medication or steaming the sinuses will help a little but won’t provide any permanent relief.

 Can a Functional Rhinoplasty Stop Allergic Reactions?

-A functional rhinoplasty (as opposed to one that is performed for purely cosmetic reasons) will not completely prevent allergies.
+A functional rhinoplasty (as opposed to one performed for purely cosmetic reasons) will not wholly prevent allergies.
 However, it can cut down on the severity and frequency of your allergic reactions.
 The best approach is to work with both your allergist and your cosmetic surgeon so that your allergies are under control before undergoing functional rhinoplasty.
-This will cut down on the amount of nasal swelling right after surgery, so as not to aggravate your allergies even further.
+This will cut down on the amount of nasal swelling right after surgery to not aggravate your allergies even further.

 What Is Involved with Functional Rhinoplasty?